nashville-software-school/bangazon-inc/book-1-orientation/chapters/STRONGLY_TYPED_VARIABLES.md

 ## Custom Types

 C# provides us with the ability to create custom types.
-These are types beyond strings, integers, booleans, lits, etc...
+These are types beyond strings, integers, booleans, lists, etc...
 In C# we create custom types with classes.
 We'll talk about classes in great detail soon, but for now here's an example of creating and using a class.

 `Dog.cs`